CookieSource/wikijs/installation/calamares_online.md

 ![009](upload://gbvUDRNeYx7IxtgOYJXtaSYE8M0.png)

 Multiple selection requires you to hold down the `Ctrl` or `Shift` keys after selecting the first option:
 >  **Warning**: Selecting multiple desktops is *not* recommended.
 Desktops tend to overwrite themes and other files from one another, causing visual artifacts that break the appearance.
 Select multiple desktops **only** if you know what you are doing.
+{.is-warning}

 ![010](upload://pHuDH9UhzYCPiurKEwa6dy8461E.png)